SMG-Design/ex-gateway/docs/index.md

 Websocket based Gateway for all activities.
 This includes Admin CRUD, Client Management Portal and Consumer Applications.

 This gateway is intended to be consumed by our JavaScript Browser SDK, Wordpress Plugin and Node.JS SDK.
+But will work with standard socket libraries.

 ## Extream handles groupings with the following separation